Aloe Vera was named ‘’the plant of immortality’’ by the ancient Egyptians and it truly does its name justice.

-I love to use fresh Aloe Vera from my own plants.
+I love using fresh Aloe Vera from my own plants.
 You can however also buy Aloe Vera gel in a health food store or order it online.

 To extract the gel from fresh Aloe Vera you need to cut the leaf off and cut it into half.